 Maybe it will be the one that works well for you, too.
 The best way to find out, in my opinion, is to start with Melissa Richardson’s – The Art of Baking with Natural Yeast and, her newest title, Beyond Basics with Natural Yeast.

-Don’t worry, Melissa will teach you what that means – just trust me that all this stuff will come in handy!
+Don’t worry, Melissa will teach you or the recipient of your gift how to use all those tools to make yeast free bread.
+For now, just trust me that all this stuff will come in handy!